thingsboard/thingsboard.github.io/docs/mqtt-broker/architecture.md

 ### PostgreSQL database

 ThingsBoard MQTT Broker uses a database to store entities (users, user credentials, MQTT client credentials, published messages for **DEVICES**, etc.).

+It is worth noting, as an SQL database, Postgres has limitations in terms of message persistence speed (i.e. how many writes per second are possible) and surely it can not compete with Kafka in that.
+Take in mind the 3-5k (depending on the hardware where Postgres is installed) operations per second as limits based on our experience.
+So, we recommend using **APPLICATION** clients for use cases that overcome the mentioned limits.

+We plan to extend the list of possible third-parties used as persistence storage for client messages in the future releases with more reliable and sophisticated solutions.

+### Web UI

+ThingsBoard MQTT Broker provides a lightweight easy-to-use GUI.
+It will help to administrate the broker in an intuitive and useful way.
+One can manage MQTT client credentials, control the state of client sessions and subscriptions, and even more in future releases.

 ### Subscriptions Trie